Khateebxtreme/Khateebxtreme/README.md

 #### I am a fullstack developer and an IoT Enthusiast
 ![I am a fullstack developer and an IoT Enthusiast](https://media.giphy.com/media/l41lMgnZc7iw0tAXe/giphy.gif)

- I'm the Co-Founder and CEO of <strong>IOTCrypt</strong> .
 I do like tinkering with development boards and making them a part of the Internet.
 I am also an avid reader so do contact me for reading recommendations.

 Skills:  HTML / CSS / Bootstrap 4 / GIT / Javascript / Node.js / React.js / IoT - ( Arduino , Raspberry Pi , Node MCU ) / SQL